To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-We were able to return our dog to the rescue where we originally adopted him.
+We were able to return our dog to the shelter where we originally adopted him.
 But, if this is not an option for you, we would suggest that you speak with a local rescue organization like ASPCA, the Humane Society or a local organization to discuss your situation and options.

 Have you had to say goodbye to an aggressive dog?